designreuse/Ecoteh/README.md

 <h1>Ecoteh</h1>

-"Ecoteh" is the web-site for a company that designs and manufactures marking equipment - hot stamping printers (hot-stamping printer) for printing date and other information (lot number, logo, etc.) to the packaging.
+"Ecoteh" is a web-site of the company that designs and manufactures marking equipment - hot stamping printers (hot-stamping printer) for printing date and other information (lot number, logo, etc.) to the packaging.
 Also, the company makes symbols, matrixes, cliches of steel and magnesium for contact stamping.